SoftwareAG/c8y-docs/content/reference/real-time-notifications-bundle/subscribe.md

 layout: redirect
 ---

-A notification client can send subscribe messages where can specify desired channel to receive output messages from cumulocity server.
+A notification client can send subscribe messages and specify there the desired channel to receive output messages from Cumulocity server.
 The client will receive the messages in succeeding connect requests.

-The format of channels names is different according to REST api in which the real-time notification service is used.
-For details go to :
+The format of channels names is different according to the REST API in which the real-time notification service is used.
+See [Device control](/reference/device-control) for more details.

--   The Real-time statements
--   The Device control

 ### Request